shelleywong/CSCI211-Course-Materials/Programs/program03.md

 > Note: P3 will use the Video class that you used in P2.
 See [the  writeup](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/program02.md) for a description of class Video.

 Implement a `main()` that reads and executes commands.
 Your program must handle the following commands:
-1. Insert a new video into the linked list
+1. Insert a new video into the linked list (after each new video is inserted, the list should be ordered alphabetically by title)
 2. Print all the videos in the list
 3. Lookup a video by title and print it
 4. Print the number of videos in the list